 Best time: All-year-round

-9. John Muir Trail, USA
+9. John Muir Trail, USA, Best treks in the world

 The John Muir Trail is the best long-distance trail in California, named after the famous naturalist John Muir.
 It is renowned as America’s most prominent trail and one of the world’s best treks by various publications.